 Ben was 32 years old and had served as a Newport Beach Lifeguard for 15 years.
 He was an accomplished and dedicated waterman, who was highly respected by his peers.
 Ben is the first lifeguard in the history of Newport Beach to be killed in the line of duty.

 We extend our deepest appreciation to the many rescue workers – our own and those from neighboring agencies – who were so brave and determined in the search for Ben.
-Our thoughts and prayers will remain with his family and all that knew and loved him.

 The City of Newport Beach has received a number of inquiries from community members wishing to make donations in Ben's honor.
 At the request of Ben's family, the Newport Beach Ocean Lifeguards Association (NBOLA) has begun a scholarship in Ben's name.
 The scholarship funds will be awarded to current seasonal lifeguards to assist with furthering their educational goals.
 Donations can be mailed to:

 Please make checks payable to "NBOLA" and include "Ben Carlson Memorial Scholarship Fund" in the memo line.
 The Association is a 501(c)4, and all donations are tax-deductible (NBOLA's tax ID number is 91-1835045).